 What to watch out for

 - The cost of the account might be higher than the cost of buying the benefits separately.

-- The insurance you get might be pretty basic – it might not give you the level of cover you need.
+- The insurance you get might be pretty basic – it might not give you the level of cover you need and you might already have cover through another product.
 Travel and life insurance might have age limits or exclusions that make them unsuitable for you.

 - With some banks or building societies, you have to activate each of the services before you can use them.
 Check whether you need to do this when you open the account, otherwise you might find that your insurance is invalid and that you’ve been paying for something you can’t use.

 Should you choose a packaged account?